TYPO3-Solr/solr-ddev-site/.ddev/commands/web/README.md

 Scripts in this directory will be executed inside the web container.

-## Note:

-To be able to run tests the testing environment must be bootstrapped with following command:

-    ddev tests-setup

 ## Running unit tests:

 Following command will execute the unit tests: